Mahamana Express

 Mahamana Express is a superfast express series of trains operated by Indian Railways in India.
 Initially it was started using ICF coaches with substantially improved facilities as compared to other superfast express trains in India.
-As of June 2025, only one Mahamana Express services use the original upgraded ICF coaches which is the Bhopal Khajuraho Mahamana Express.
+As of June 2025, only one Mahamana Express services use the original upgraded ICF coaches which is the Bhopal Khajuraho Mahamana Express, that got LHB coaches from 15 Feb 2026.
 The others have been converted to regular LHB coaches as in most other trains in India.

 This train is named in the honour of Madan Mohan Malaviya (Mahamana), a freedom fighter and an education reformer who established Banaras Hindu University, Varanasi.

 Overview

 Mahamana Express was launched in 2016 with improved facilities for passengers compared to other superfast express trains in India.
 The first Mahamana Express connected Delhi and Varanasi.
 The first run saw a 15% hike in fare due to the upgraded facilities.

 Model Rake

 The train was introduced with Model Rakes modified by Indian Railways under Make In India scheme.

 The coaches contain some modern facilities like: